cypator/splate-api/source/index.html.md

 * The FIX gateway supports subset of messages and tags listed in this document.
 * Price is represented in natural value (e.g. 2500.01 for BTCEUR).

+* VPN connectivity is routed to the nearest geographical instance - New York, London or Singapore.

 ## Connectivity